-The V - s iteration, described in Sec.
-II, is employed to estimate the ROA lower bounds $\underline{\beta}$ for both the F/A-18 flight control laws.
+The V-s iteration, described in Section II, is employed to estimate the ROA lower bounds $\underline{\beta}$ for both the F/A-18 flight control laws.
 Recall, $N = N^T$ indicates the shape matrix of ellipsoid and is determined by the physical operating range of the states around the trim point specified.
-N is provided by Eq.
-(25).
+N is provided by Equation (25).
 The ellipsoid, $x{cl}^T N x{cl} = \underline{\beta}$, defines the set of initial conditions for which the control law will bring the aircraft back to its trim point.
-The state corresponding to the smaller diagonal element of N is expected to have a wide range of variation in estimating the ROA.
-If the aircraft is perturbed due to a wind gust or other upset condition but remains in the ellipsoid the control law will recover the vehicle back to trim.
-In other words, the ellipsoid defines a safe flight envelope for the F/A-18.
-Hence, the ROA provides a measure of how much perturbation method is much more conservative than the results obtained using the quartic Lyapunov function.
+The state corresponding to the smaller diagonal element of N is expected to have a wide range of variation in estimating the region of attraction.
+If the aircraft is perturbed due to a wind gust or other upset condition but remains in the ellipsoid then the control law will recover the vehicle back to trim.
+In other words the ellipsoid defines a safe flight envelope for the F/A-18.
+Hence, the ROA provides a measure of how much perturbation the aircraft can tolerate before it becomes unstable.
+Roughly, the value of the $\underline{\beta}$ can be thought of as 'nonlinear stability margin', similar to the linear stability margin (k_m) concept presented in the linear analysis.3 However, these two margins are not directly comparable to each other.